Religion and ritual of the Cucuteni–Trypillia culture: Mother Goddess figurines

 As evidence from archaeology, thousands of artifacts from Neolithic Europe have been discovered, mostly in the form of female figurines, and a goddess theory was formulated.
-The leading historian was Marija Gimbutas, whose interpretation is the subject of great controversy in archaeology due to the fact that this theory challenged the status quo of the patriarchal, male dominated world, established through erasing all history that did not suite this man-made scenario.
+The leading historian was Marija Gimbutas, whose interpretation is the subject of great controversy in archaeology due to the fact that this theory still lacks clear archaeological evidence to support it.

 Some researchers think that the symbols used for representing femininity are the rhombus for fertility and the triangle for fecundity.
 The cross, symbolizing nature's power of fertility and renewal, was sometimes used to represent masculinity as well as the phases of the moon.